willblenkhorn/Audio-processing-toolkit/README.md

 * There are easier alternatives for speedups such a Numba: http://numba.pydata.org/ which uses native python code, another native python compiler which doesn't need code alterations and works well with numpy etc looks most ideal, obviously we need to benchmark all.
 This is http://nuitka.net/
 * Clustering analysis in python: http://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_iris.html
 * Machine learning/ statistical analysis: "The Elements of Statistical Learning", Springer, Trevor Hastie, 2013
+* Machine learning, model validation, data error to model error analysis are all key.